agiordan101/codingame_chess/README.md

 All versions should have a ELO rating.
 All versions should be deployed in Codingame, with the resulting classement saved in this README.

+Before creating a new version :
+- Run all tests
+- Run format
+- Make sure it wins against the previous version
+- Change Agent name
+- Change Makefile exec name

 ## Project explanations

 ### Branches